Bardsall History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Bardsall is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Bardsall family lived in Dorset.
 The original derivation of the name, however, is not related to that area, but is probably a geographical reference to some lost town, village, or parish.
 It is plausible that this place was in Staffordshire, as the name is extremely common in that area.
-CITATION[CLOSE]

 Early Origins of the Bardsall family